 Find out how one organization is modeling best practices for provider organizations and their members who are experiencing a serious or advanced illness.

-The role of community-based palliative care (CBPC) for supporting seriously ill people at home has never been more critical, with the COVID-19 pandemic disproportionately affecting the chronically ill and those age 60+.
+The role of community-based palliative care (CBPC) for supporting seriously ill people at home has never been more critical, with the COVID-19 pandemic disproportionately affecting the chronically ill and older adults.
 This vulnerable population faces a double risk, first from coronavirus and second from the effects of isolation on their physical and mental health.

-While the overall mortality rate of COVID-19 is likely to hover around 1 to 2 percent, the mortality rate for people over 80 is 14.8 to 21.9 percent, for patients with cardiovascular disease 10 to 13.2 percent, diabetes 7 to 9.2 percent, and pulmonary disease 6.3 to 8 percent.
+While the overall mortality rate of COVID-19 is likely to hover around 1-2%, the mortality rate for people over 80 is 14.8% to 21.9%, for patients with cardiovascular disease 10% to 13.2 %, diabetes 7% to 9.2%, and pulmonary disease 6.3% to 8%.1 People 65 and older have consistently accounted for a larger share of COVID-19 deaths than those younger than 65, and represented 88% of all deaths in September 2022— the highest share since the pandemic began.2

 Turn-Key Health (TKH), a CBPC organization serving health plans, is modeling best practices for provider organizations and their members who are experiencing a serious or advanced illness.
 TKH responded to the spread of COVID-19 in mid-March by pivoting their Palliative Illness ManagementTM (PIM) home-based model to emphasize the use of telephones and digital video and meeting tools.
 TKH’s standardized processes and assessments, documentation platform, and clinical oversight enabled adaptation of their model in less than 24 hours for all partners, minimizing the need to visit patients in their homes.
 Patients with special or urgent needs continue to receive home visits from the programs’ nurses and social workers as needed.